stefanbylund/zxnext_layer2_demo/readme.txt

 ==============================

-The zxnext_layer2_demo is an example program demonstrating how to use the zxnext_layer2 (https://github.com/stefanbylund/zxnext_layer2) C API for the layer 2 screen of the Sinclair ZX Spectrum Next.
+The zxnext_layer2_demo is an example program demonstrating how to use the zxnext_layer2 (https://github.com/stefanbylund/zxnext_layer2) C layer 2 graphics library for the Sinclair ZX Spectrum Next.
 This program is also used for regression testing of the zxnext_layer2 project.

 The program consists of 45 different screens.
 Switch between the screens by pressing any key.
 The first set of screens tests all drawing functions using the